info@carolinalaw.com

 Earned commissions must be paid to the employee upon termination or resignation unless there is a “written forfeiture clause.”
 Even if an employee is terminated “for cause,” earned commissions must be paid to the employee with their final paycheck unless there is a written forfeiture clause that clarifies how such commissions are to be forfeited.

 Because commissions are considered “wages” under the NCWHA, you may be awarded liquidated damages – twice the amount of unpaid commissions.
-In the example above, if your employee only paid $3,000.00 in January, a judge can award you up to $6,000.00 in commissions (double the $3,000 that is owed).
-A judge can also award you attorneys’ fees at our normal hourly rate.
-This greatly benefits employees and generally allows us to take unpaid commissions cases on a contingency basis.
+In the example above, if your employee only paid $3,000.00 in January, a judge can award you up to $6,000.00 in commissions (double the $3,000 owed).
+A judge can also award you attorneys’ fees at our standard hourly rate.
+This benefits employees greatly and allows us to take unpaid commission cases on a contingency basis.
 This means you will not owe anything until your claim is resolved.